geanders/weathermetrics/README.md

 #> 7 2000-06-24           16        11 289.15 284.15
 ```

-As a second example, the `angeles` dataset includes temperature (`angeles$TemperatureK`) and dew point temperature (`angeles$DewpointK`) in Kelvins in Los Angeles, CA, for the week of December 19, 2010.
+As a second example, the `angeles` data set includes temperature (`angeles$TemperatureK`) and dew point temperature (`angeles$DewpointK`) in Kelvins in Los Angeles, CA, for the week of December 19, 2010.

-To convert to degress Celsius, use the `kelvin.to.celsius` function:
+To convert to degrees Celsius, use the `kelvin.to.celsius` function:

 ``` r
 data(angeles)